adityas0204/fullstack-open/notes/part2 - Communicating with server/b forms.md

 ```

 - We can create a list, `notesToShow` that contains all the notes that need to be displayed
-  - The items in the list depends on the `showAll` state:
+  - The items in the list depend on the `showAll` state:

 ```jsx
 import { useState } from 'react'